malkab/docker-latex/README.md

 - download the latest release of **Pandoc** from its page.
 Copy it to the **docker/assets folder** and rename to **pandoc.deb**;

-- run the **texlive/000-mount-iso.sh** script.
+- run the **texlive/000-mount-iso.sh** script as sudo.
 It will mount the ISO into the **texlive-mount-point** folder;

 - create a base image for working the TeX Live installation by running the **docker/000** script;

 - configure the **common context** with the name of the TeX Live distribution;

 - create a non-volatile container running **docker/010** and install and configure in it TeX Live.
 This container mounts the ISO image at **/texlive**.
 In the latest release (2020), there was an **install-tl** script.
-All default parameters were accepted except for the default paper size: set the option to use A4 by default.
+All default parameters were accepted, make sure A4 is used as default.
 Then just hit the option to start install, **I**;

-- run the **scripts/texlive-postinstall.sh** script to post-configure the installation;
+- run the **/ext-src/scripts/texlive-postinstall.sh** script to post-configure the installation;

 - when happy, exit the container and execute script **020** to commit changes to a new image called **malkab/text-workflows**;